ricardoandre/kanoerp/kanoerp/README.md

 "changed this session" list, so it's clear which rows to paste into NocoBase and which files to commit to GitHub.

+**Schema refresh ritual:** the schema lives in a separate file, not here (see §7).
+Whenever the schema changes, run the `view_schema_dump` jblock (§8), copy the text box, and paste it into a Claude chat with "update the schema file."
+Don't hand-edit the schema file from memory — NocoBase's relation field names routinely differ from what you'd guess (see §4.1), so the dump is the only reliable source.

 ---

 ## 3. Hard sandbox constraints — NEVER violate these